 The Dodd-Frank Act and regulations promulgated thereunder have had, and may continue to have, a significant adverse impact on our business, results of operations and financial condition.
 For example, the Dodd-Frank Act and related regulations restrict certain business practices, impose more stringent capital, liquidity and leverage ratio requirements, as well as additional costs (including increased compliance costs and increased costs of funding raised through the issuance of asset-backed securities), on us, and impact the value of our assets.
 In addition, the Dodd-Frank Act requires us to serve as a source of financial strength for any insured depository institution we control, such as the Bank.
 Such support may be required by the Federal Reserve Board at times when we might otherwise determine not to provide it or when doing so is not otherwise in the interest of Synchrony or its stockholders, noteholders or creditors.
 We describe certain provisions of the Dodd-Frank Act and other legislative and regulatory developments in "Regulation-Regulation Relating to Our Business."
-The overall impact of the Dodd-Frank Act and its implementing regulations on our business, financial condition and results of operations remains unclear.

-The EGRRCPA and related regulatory reform proposals, including the Tailoring Proposals, have modified, and may further modify, many of the Dodd-Frank Act's requirements that apply to us.
-While certain aspects of these legislative and regulatory changes and proposals will reduce regulatory burdens for us, other aspects, including proposals to apply enhanced prudential standards to covered savings and loan holding companies for the first time, could impose additional requirements and constraints on us, including additional capital requirements and limitations on our ability to pay dividends or redeem or repurchase our stock.
+The EGRRCPA and related regulatory reform initiatives, including the Tailoring Rules, have modified, and may further modify, many of the Dodd-Frank Act's requirements that apply to us.
+While certain aspects of these legislative and regulatory changes reduce regulatory burdens for us, other aspects, including the application of enhanced prudential standards to covered savings and loan holding companies impose additional requirements and constraints on us, and additional expected proposals may impose new capital requirements and limitations on our ability to pay dividends or redeem or repurchase our stock.

-Further, the ongoing implementation of the Dodd-Frank Act, as well as the recent and possible future changes to the regulatory framework as a result of the EGRRCPA, the Tailoring Proposals, and additional expected proposals make it difficult to assess the overall financial impact of the Dodd-Frank Act and related regulatory developments on us and across the industry.
+Further, the ongoing implementation of the Dodd-Frank Act, as well as the recent and possible future changes to the regulatory framework as a result of the EGRRCPA, the Tailoring Rules, and additional expected proposals make it difficult to assess the overall financial impact of the Dodd-Frank Act and related regulatory developments on us and across the industry.
 See "Regulation-Regulation Relating to Our Business-Legislative and Regulatory Developments."

-There continues to be uncertainty as to how the Consumer Financial Protection Bureau's actions will impact our business; the agency's actions have had and may continue to have an adverse impact on our business.
+There is ongoing uncertainty as to how the Consumer Financial Protection Bureau's actions will impact our business; the agency's actions have had and may continue to have an adverse impact on our business.